lilapila/Portfolio/README.md

 * knowledge of the software testing process and the creation of test documentation, including practical test case creation based on testing techniques and bug reporting
 * knowledge of testing theory based on the ISTQB CTFL Syllabus
 * Agile project methodologies (Kanban, Scrum)
-* relational databases and Windows 10 and 11
 * intermediate knowledge of SQL and basic HTML and CSS
 * DevTools knowledge
 * REST API testing
 * experience in creating numerous presentations, reports, analyses, diagnoses
 * experience in managing international educational projects
+* relational databases
+* Windows 10 and 11

 * fluent English C1/C2
 * basic German and Russian A2